 Consider Planning for Multiple Edited Versions in your Business Video Production

-This keeps your look and branding consistent, and saves you money, because it saves the producer time to create and edit all of your “packages” at the same time.
+This keeps your look and branding consistent and saves you money.
+This is because it saves the producer time to create and edit all of your “packages” at the same time.

-Having multiple edits or versions of your video also allows you to “split test” them, and see exactly which length is resonating best with your audience.
+Having multiple edits or versions of your video also allows you to “split test” them.
+This allows you to see exactly which length is resonating best with your audience.